College of Social and Behavioral Sciences

 Ms. Payne has experience teaching in subjects related to group dynamics, counseling techniques and has experience teaching in related fields of (i.e., human services, applied health science) teaching human development across lifespan, group dynamics, and women’s health.
 She also completed her doctoral internship at Walden, where she held various positions (i.e., site supervisor, teaching assistant, skills mentor) with diverse responsibilities to support students through different stages of development within Walden's CMHC program.
 Ms. Payne contributes to the counseling profession as a licensed mental health counselor in her private practice where she works with adults experiencing cultural stress, individuals coping with trauma and life adjustments, and those experiencing anxiety and depression using EMDR and Brainspotting.

 Ms. Payne is dedicated to service and currently collaborates with social justice advocates in diverse communities to provide mental health services, consultation, and outreach.
-Additionally, she is a co-curator of Tapestry – Sister Circle, which is a mentorship group designed to support, uplift, and empower African American women in Walden’s CES program.
+Additionally, she is a co-curator and President of Tapestry: Sister Circle, which is a mentorship group designed to support, uplift, and empower African American women in Walden’s CES program.
 She is dedicated to social change and advocacy and as such, is a 2020 NBCC Doctoral Minority Fellowship recipient, awarded $20,000 in recognition and belief for her advocacy and committment to service, scholarship, practice, and research within CES profession.
 In addition to her role as contributing faculty, doctoral peer mentor, and leader in Tapestry, she serves as the membership coordinator for Walden’s Omega Zeta chapter of Chi Sigma Iota.

 COUN 6316 - Techniques of Counseling